 Tamer holds a Master of Design Studies in urbanism, landscape and ecology at Harvard’s Graduate School of Design (GSD), a Master of Landscape Architecture from FH Anhalt, Germany; a Post-professional Certificate in GIS and Environment from Salford University, UK; and a Bachelor of Architecture from Faculty of Fine Arts, Egypt.
 Tamer has previously worked as landscape architect in Germany and Egypt, and as an environmental researcher at the Center for the Documentation of Cultural and Natural Heritage, Bibliotheca Alexandrina.

-Natalia has recently completed a stint at the UNESCO World Heritage Center in the Department of Historic Cities.
-She has lectured at the University of Seville, and served as a Teaching Fellow and Critic at the Harvard GSAS and GSD.
+Natalia holds a MArch from the University of Seville and an MDes in Critical Conservation (Distinction) from the GSD.
+Her previous experiences include teaching studio at the Boston Architectural College Summer Academy in 2015, completing a stint at the UNESCO World Heritage Center in the Department of Historic Cities in 2014, and serving as a Teaching Fellow at the Harvard GSAS, the Harvard GSD and the University of Seville.
 She has also practiced as a Licensed Architect at Alan Dunlop and Gordon Murray in Glasgow, at Omnireditas Arquitectos in Barcelona and as Urban Designer at ARUP Shanghai.
 In addition she worked as a Consultant for the rehabilitation project of the Philadelphia Academy or Arts.

-Lisa Haber-Thomson is a fourth-year PhD student whose research is located at the intersections of territory, law, and architecture.
+Lisa Haber-Thomson is a fifth-year PhD candidate whose research is located at the intersections of territory, law, and architecture.
 Interests include geopolitics and the formation of political boundaries; the extra-territorial site as a spatial and legal exception to traditional notions of sovereignty; rhetorical and material definitions of property law.
+She is currently working on her dissertation, which traces the political expansion of England from the 18th to 20th centuries through changing practices of incarceration and the material manifestations of judicial oversight.
 Past research has ranged from a spatial analysis of the legal writ of Habeas Corpus in early modern England, to a study of the current usages of Maginot Line casemates in eastern France.